aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q29
-### ✍What is the Transition API in React 18, and how is it used?
+### 💥 What is the Transition API in React 18, and how is it used?

 <div align="right">